shahbazalamjobs/Web-Development-Practice/05-Nodejs/02-Freecodecamp/Readme.md

 - If the readFile() method is called without providing an encoding parameter, you will see a result similar to this printed in the console:
 `<Buffer 54 68 69 73 20 69 73 20 73 6f 6d 65 20 64 61 74 61 20 69 6e 20 61 20 66 69 6c 65>`

+- This raw buffer is difficult to read and interpret as it represents the contents of the file in binary form.
+To convert the buffer to a readable string, you can specify an encoding parameter when calling readFile().

+- In our case, we specified the 'utf8' encoding as the second parameter of the readFile() method.
+This tells Node.js to interpret the file contents as a string using the UTF-8 character encoding, thus you see the original data printed in the console.

 6.